 digital soils data in Minnesota.

-Soil Survey: View soil maps and reports on the web, without
+View soil maps and reports on the web, or download the data.
+Web Soil

-status map from NRCS showing the progress of SSURGO data sets
+status map showing the progress of SSURGO data sets

 currently completed, planned or in production

 - Gridded SSURGO (gSSURGO): A statewide raster dataset